KingJuliusss/RT-Dose-Response/index.md

 <img src="https://github.com/KingJuliusss/RT-Dose-Response/blob/main/cullenfrey.png?raw=true">  <br> <br />
 <b> So 1-year LC, a proportion bounded by 0 and 1, is consistent (not surprisingly) with Beta distribution.
 How can authors not check basic distribution of their data? </b> <br> <br />
 Goodness-of-fit parameters were compared with other models.
-A penalized cubic regression spline generalized additive model (GAM), k=5, Beta regression family, was created with package <i>mgcv</i>. <br> <br />Akaike information criterion [5] (AIC) was estimated at 1375.4 (author's model) vs -33535 for the GAM, evidence of poor fit of the author’s chosen model.
+A penalized cubic regression spline generalized additive model (GAM), k=5, beta regression family, was created with package <i>mgcv</i>. <br> <br />Akaike information criterion [5] (AIC) was estimated at 1375.4 (author's model) vs -33535 for the GAM, evidence of poor fit of the author’s chosen model.
 Similarly, log likelihood was estimated at -686 vs 16773, respectively, further evidence of poor fit of author's model.
-Author’s fitted model <b> demonstrated an estimated 36% higher bias than the maximal likelihood fitted GAM model estimates as below </b>.
+Author’s fitted model <b> demonstrated an estimated 36% higher bias than the maximal likelihood fitted GAM model estimates as below</b>.
 Unfortunately, the authors make no such estimation of model goodness-of-fit, performance, or alternate model comparison.
 No obvious dose response above ~18-20 Gy SFED is noted in the GAM fit - in contrast to author's conclusion. <br>
 <br />
 <blockquote>
 library(Metrics)